-(7) If an approved out-of-state attending physician does not comply with OAR 436-009 or 436-010, the insurer may withdraw approval of the attending physician.
-The insurer must notify the worker and the physician in writing:
+(7c) If an approved out-of-state attending physician does not comply with OAR 436-009 or 436-010, the insurer may withdraws approval of the out-of-state attending physician.
+The the insurer must notify the worker and the physician of the following in writing:

-(a) The reasons for withdrawing the approval,
+(aA) The reasons for withdrawing the approval $\frac{1}{2}$

-(b) That any future services provided by that physician will not be paid by the insurer, and
+(bB) That any future services provided by that physician will not be paid by the insurer $\frac{1}{2}$ and

-(c) That the worker may be liable for payment of services provided after the date of notification.
+(eC) That the worker may be liable for payment of services provided after the date of notification.

-(8) If the worker disagrees with the insurer's decision to disapprove an out-of-state attending physician, the worker or worker's representative may request approval from the director under OAR 436-010-0220.
+(8d) If the worker disagrees with the insurer's decision to disapprove an out-of-state attending physician, tThe worker or worker's representative may request approval from the director under OAR 436-010-0220. if the worker disagrees with the insurer's decision to: